Old Time Variety (Hardback)

 At the top of the profession were Gracie Fields, a peerless singer and comedienne, and Max Miller, a comic who was renowned for being risqué, but who, in fact, never cracked a dirty joke.
 They were supported by acts that matched the word ‘variety’: ventriloquists, drag artists, animal acts, acrobats, jugglers, magicians and many more.
 But the variety theatre was constantly under threat, first from revue, then radio, the cinema, girlie shows, the birth of rock ‘n’ roll and finally television.

 By the end of the 1950s, the variety business seemed to have given up, but the recent and extraordinary popularity of talent shows on television has proved the public appetite is still there.
 Variety could be about to start all over again.

 Could there be anyone as knowledgeable as Richard Anthony Baker about century of light entertainment from about 1870 to 1970 when non-legit urban theatres ruled in profusion?
-In pursuit of his meritorious and definitive 2005... [read full review]The Call Boy, Summer 2011, Eric Midwinter
+In pursuit of his meritorious and definitive 2005 British Music Hall: An Illustrated History comes Old Time Variety: An Illustrated History.
+It is a rich plum pudding in a book, replete with tasty morsels and nourishing slices.
+Changing the metaphor, it tumbles along engagingly, easily accessible and clearly presented, racy and pacy at the same time, never allowing he reader to dawdle or meaner, all the while refreshing and satisfying.The Call Boy, Summer 2011, Eric Midwinter

 Old Time Variety is an illustrated history of good old-fashioned entertainment from names like Tessie O'Shea, George Formby and the early days of Bruce Forsyth.
-Your guide is BBC veteran Richard Anthony Baker with... [read full review]Yours, June 2011
+Your guide is BBC veteran Richard Anthony Baker with a foreword by our own Roy Hudd.Yours, June 2011